 Coffees and cocktails?
 Yes, please!
 Hello, Covent Garden Grind.

-I was thrilled to hear when the Grind chain added a cafe near Covent Garden to its ever-growing list of locations.
-I’ve always been a big fan of the Shoreditch cafe and it’s great to see them expanding across London.
+We were thrilled to hear when the Grind chain added a cafe near Covent Garden to its ever-growing list of locations.
+We’ve always been a big fan of the Shoreditch cafe and it’s great to see them expanding across London.

 Located on the famous Maiden Lane, this coffee shop/ restaurant/ cocktail bar is a favourite of both locals and visitors alike.
 It’s got a laid back atmosphere with bohemian decor, as well as a great menu of hot drinks, juices and tasty meals.

 Its roasts are inspired by (arguably) the coffee capital of the world – Melbourne, Australia – and the espressos are particularly delicious.

 There’s never a bad time of day to stop by Grind, but it’s especially known as one of the best brunch cafes in Covent Gardens.

 Read Next: 20+ Brilliant Bars in Covent Garden